hsmanski/guess-the-word/README.md

 # guess-the-word

-# Skillcrush Project - Github Repo Gallery Project
+# Skillcrush Project - Guess the Word Game

 This is a tutorial project I completed with [Skillcrush](https://skillcrush.com/).
 I followed the instructions given by Skillcrush to create this game.
 This project creates a game where players have 8 guesses to guess the word that is randomly generated using an API.
 I coded the JavaScript, API request and used the dev tools to complete this project.